maxbarnas/sigkill.dk/index.md

 computing.
-I am presently working as a postdoctoral researcher at [DIKU][diku], the computing department at the University of Copenhagen, where I do research into optimising compilers for data-parallel language.
-Concretely, I am working on [an optimising compiler targeting GPUs][futhark].
+I am presently working as a postdoctoral researcher at [DIKU][diku], the computing department at the University of Copenhagen, where I do research into optimising compilers for data-parallel languages.
+Concretely, I am working on [the Futhark language and compiler][futhark].

 On this site I present [programs I have written][2], my [configuration files][3], and [minor scripts][4] that may of some amusement to